How Much Does A House Extension Cost in 2024?

 So, what's first?

-You'll need to start by ensuring that your extension design is compliant with current building regulation and planning permission rules.
+You'll need to start by ensuring that your extension design is compliant with current building regulations and planning permission rules.

 But what if your current plans do not adhere to the conditions?